EmuDeck/emudeck.github.io/docs/emulators/steamos/mgba.md

 #### Game Mode

 1. While in game, use the left Trackpad and select the `Cheats` icon
-    * Steam Input profiles for mGBA ROMs and EmulationStation-DE are enabled by default.
+    * Steam Input profiles for mGBA ROMs and ES-DE are enabled by default.
 However, if you do not see the Trackpad menu, see [How to Select a Steam Input Profile](../../controls-and-hotkeys/steamos/hotkeys.md#how-to-select-a-steam-input-profile)
 2. Select which cheats you would like to use

 ***